-Report: Seahawks boost pass rush, trade for Bengals defensive end Carlos Dunlap
+Seahawks boost pass rush, trade for Bengals defensive end Carlos Dunlap

 Dunlap played just 12 snaps in the Bengals’ last game and has not started the last three weeks with Cincinnati in a rebuilding mode.
 Rumors began to circulate early Wednesday of a trade when it was reported that the Bengals told Dunlap not to come to practice.

-Because of COVID-19 testing protocols, Dunlap would not be available to play for Seattle until its Nov.
-8 game at Buffalo, meaning he would miss this Sunday’s game at San Francisco.
+Because of COVID-19 testing protocols — which include a six-day intake period for new players — Dunlap will not be available to play for Seattle until its Nov.
+8 game at Buffalo, meaning he will miss this Sunday’s game at San Francisco.

 But that’s also one reason to make a move now, to get him in as quickly as possible.

-The move comes a day after the Cowboys dealt defensive end Everson Griffen to Detroit, not Seattle.
+The move comes a day after the Cowboys dealt defensive end Everson Griffen to Detroit, not Seattle, which led to wondering if the Seahawks were going to get anything done prior to the trade deadline next Tuesday.

+The Dunlap move now marks the fourth major trade for a veteran in the past 12 months to try to improve a defense that has not been the same since the dismantling of the Legion of Boom during and after the 2017 season.

+A year ago this month Seattle traded a fifth-round pick to Detroit for Diggs.
+In the offseason Seattle traded a fifth-round pick to Washington for cornerback Quinton Dunbar and then made a major trade with the Jets to get safety Jamal Adams, including dealing each of its next two first-round picks.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.